dewanwadud1/dewanwadud1/README.md

 - 👋 Hi, I’m Abdul Wadud.
 I am a PhD candidate at University College Dublin, Ireland.
 Also, I am a Research Associate at the Bangladesh Institute of Governance and Management (BIGM).
-     I am also working as a Guest Lecturer (Remote) at Hodmas University College, Mogadishu, Somalia.
      I am a former Lecturer of ICT at Rajshahi Cantonment Public School and College.
      I pursued an MSc degree in Computer Science at the Department of Computer Science, South Asian University (SAU), New Delhi, India.
      I was awarded the prestigious President Scholarship and SAU Special Scholarship at SAU.